bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 3. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

+    Class components have additional functionality than normal functional components.
+Class components can manage state more effectively, and can interact with lifecycle methods.

+    Functional components take inputs and render elements, irrespective of state.
+They're more lightweight, but less mutable.

 4. Briefly describe PropTypes and what we use them for when building react applications